If you’ve experienced a traumatic brain injury (TBI) or know someone who has, you know how serious head injuries can be.

 Many of these sensory aftereffects are visual.

 TBI can cause a variety of optical issues, ranging from short-lived symptoms like eye strain and headache to conditions that can cause blindness if left untreated.
 It is crucial to see your eye doctor following concussions or any events in which TBI is diagnosed or suspected.
-Even milder changes in vision should be reported immediately, including “fluctuation in… vision, double vision, or difficulty focusing at near or distant objects,” according to Dr. Majid Moshirfar, ophthalmologist at University of Utah.
+Even milder changes in vision should be reported immediately, including “fluctuation in… vision, double vision, or difficulty focusing at near or distant objects,” according to Dr. Majid Moshirfar, an ophthalmologist at the University of Utah.

 Evaluation by a professional will ensure that your brain and eyes are working together optimally.
 Diagnosis can be very tricky because in many cases visual acuity can still be 20/20 and because many neuro-visual impairments don’t show up on a CT scan, so make sure you give your doctor a detailed medical history and list of symptoms you are experiencing following the head injury.

 Head injury is known to cause these serious vision issues:

 - Vitreous hemorrhage, in which damaged blood vessels leak into the jelly-like fluid that gives shape to the eyeball.

 - Retinal detachment, a serious problem that can require surgery.
 Without immediate surgical intervention, retinal detachment has a high chance of causing permanent blindness.

 - Optic nerve damage, another critical situation that can lead to total vision impairment if the pressure is not relieved on this extremely sensitive structure.